intershop/intershop-pwa/docs/guides/optimizations.md

 - Compression of responses

+[ngx_brotli](https://github.com/google/ngx_brotli) is used because Brotli has a better compression ratio compared to gzip.
-for further information, please refer to the [Guide - Building and Running nginx][nginx-startup].
+For further information, please refer to the [Guide - Building and Running nginx](./nginx-startup.md#brotli-configuration).

 ## Custom Webpack Build